samcurteis/ga-project-4-frontend/README.md

 ## Challenges

-Overall I was very satisfied with this project as it posed quite a number of new problems which I hadn’t come across before, but which I feel like I overcame and learned from.
+Overall I was very satisfied with this project as it posed quite several new problems which I hadn’t come across before, but which I feel like I overcame and learned from.
 Three notable challenges from this project I would say were:

 - Having to address the processing issues that came with handling large amounts of data.
-- Finding ways of benefiting from the built in design features of MUI components while still maintaining the flexibility of setting global styles that comes with CSS and SASS.
+- Finding ways of benefiting from the built-in design features of MUI components while still maintaining the flexibility of setting global styles that comes with CSS and SASS.
 - The complexity that comes with creating components that serve the function of more than one page.

 If you would like more detail on how I addressed these challenges, I wrote more about them in the build process section of this readme.
 Overall I don’t think that my solutions to these challenges are perfect and I am eager to go back to them to think of ways that they could be improved, but I feel like I learned a lot by finding ways they could be addressed.